Isle of Dogs, Tower Hamlets

 Dock-related activity dominated the Isle of Dogs until the 1970s, when containerisation and the increasing size of cargo ships led to the growth of Tilbury and the coastal ports at the expense of London’s docks.
 West India and Millwall docks closed in 1980 and the following year their ownership passed from the Port of London Authority to the London Docklands Development Corporation.

 The LDDC’s regeneration mission was a flagship project for Margaret Thatcher’s Conservative government, which relaxed planning controls, granted tax incentives and invested in infrastructure, most visibly in the form of the Docklands Light Railway.
 The first phase of the DLR opened between Tower Gateway and Island Gardens in 1987.
-In the same year (after earlier, less ambitious plans had been discarded), construction work began at Canary Wharf – the centrepiece of the whole initiative.
+In the same year (after earlier, less ambitious plans had been discarded), construction work began at Canary Wharf – the centrepiece of the whole initiative, shown below in a recent photograph.

 During the early 1990s a combination of recession, the ending of the Isle of Dogs’ enterprise status and renewed competition from the City of London halted the commercial property boom.
 Land values tumbled, whole blocks lay empty and property developers went into liquidation.
 It was not until the beginning of the 21st century that construction projects regained – and then surpassed – their original momentum.